mapra99/readme-template/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a star if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- devchallenges.io for their amazing designs and its community!

-## 📝 License
+## License

 This project is [MIT](lic.url) licensed.